RadialDevGroup/ombudsman/management/OFFBOARDING.md

 time to pull any personal files off of the equipment (e.g. SSH keys) when possible.

-please set the password 'purple' on the account or erase (factory reset).
+Please set the password 'purple' on the account or erase (factory reset).

 ## Keys